wp-plugins/ultimate-landing-page/readme.txt

 <strong> Coming Soon Pages :</strong>

 Create beautiful Coming soon pages easily and publish them immediately,  Or set a schedule for publishing.

-> There are some features which are not available in free version to access all features Please <a href='http://web-settler.com/ultimate-landing-page/'> <strong>Get Premium Version Click Here</strong> </a>

 == Screenshots ==